Eating right and taking care of yourself can often be a challenge during the holiday season. Here are some suggestions on just how to do that.

 1. Anticipate your own holiday hot buttons

 Perfection is not the goal of the holidays — joy is!
 Cramming more into your already crazy schedule can push you over the edge, so consider what is really doable before you commit.
 Remember that you don’t have to do everything.
-Sometimes it’s ok to take a time out, even during the holiday season.
+Sometimes it’s okay to take a time out, even during the holiday season.

 2. Keep self-care your top priority